NoorFatma89/PRODIGY_SD_01/README.md

 Concepts Used: Classes and Functions, Switch Case Statement etc.

-Details: I implemented Classes and Function Concept of C++ in this Task 1.
-I declare all the functions of required calculation inside Class and define all of them outside the Class using Scope Resolution Operator(::).
-I used the Switch Case statement to compare the condition and sccording to that call the respective function.
+Details: I implemented Classes and Function Concepts of C++ in this Task 1.
+I declare all the functions of required calculation inside the Class and define them outside the Class using Scope Resolution Operator(::).
+I used the Switch Case statement to compare the condition and call the respective function according to that.

-What I learned from this?
+What did I learn from this?

   What is Class.
   What is Function.